 A “Definitions Document” has been created.
 Expectation is to include any terms needing to be specifically defined so that all participants have common understanding on specific terms of art.
 A number of definitions have already been added to the document and the participants expect to add more terms as needed.

 Phone Number aging will need to be defined and compatible among all carriers participating in TBP.
 Several participants indicated they currently follow a 90 days aging period.
 Agreement was reached to observe a minimum 60 maximum 120 days aging period.

+Block return process needs to be consistent with the above.

 Discussions on interactions between “Inter-Service Provider Ports” and the aging of disconnected numbers.
 ISP Ports are the mechanism for carriers to protect assigned numbers to themselves, for numbers in blocks where the block is to be donated back to the pool.
 Which carrier and how would intercepts be arranged where a disconnected number from one carrier goes back into a block that became assigned to a new carrier.

-Clarifications on what to expect when doing an LNP Dip on a call where the number is ported to a different carrier than the block holder.
-CNCO242A provides further details on this.
-Carriers will need to research as to whether their switches are set up properly process the messages in this scenario.
+Dips will happen either on a LSMS or local SCP.
+LSMS will probably handle block records (LSMS Operator will need to subscribe to receive them).
+Local SCPs may need updates to handle block records.

 Administrative and Test numbers will need to be disconnected timely in a TBP scenario.
 Carriers may not be doing this consistently right now, but will need to be more diligent under TBP.

 There needs to be a process for carriers to get a number back, where an existing customer is still using a number and the carrier may have not done the ISP port or it failed in some way.
 Our US regulatory participant shared that in the US it has probably happened to every carrier at some time(s) and is much more likely to happen a lot when TBP starts.

-Discussions on how to handle forecasting for “Intermediate Numbers” assigned to resellers, would resellers need to participate in forecasting (they do not now), and would every reseller need to obtain an OCN?
-Topic for further discussion among participants.
+The industry should examine the possibility of a streamlined process for one carrier to contact another for assistance in this area.

+There was a contribution with a proposed simplified forecasting method where resellers would not report utilization as part of a forecasting process.
+Instead, carrier would report the quantity of numbers assigned to these resellers as “intermediate” (unless the carrier can confirm the number is in service to an “end user”) consistent with FCC 502 utilization reports.
+The alternative is for resellers to report utilization directly to CNA.

 TIF 119 - Report of inclusion of unused numbers from previously assigned CO Codes in pool

-Meetings of this TIF occurred 16, 25 April and 6 May 2024.
+Meetings of this TIF and its writing teams occurred 16, 25 April and 6, 13, 24 May and 5 June 2024.

 Report that is due to the commission on 6 August 2024 covering many areas.
 Highlights: